Home > Cookies > Small Batch Chocolate Crinkle Cookies

 • Chill the Dough – The dough needs to be chilled for at least an hour.
 Otherwise, it will be too sticky to scoop and roll.
 Plus, the powdered sugar will likely evaporate into the dough.

 • Freezing the Cookie Dough – Chill the dough first.
-Scoop into cookie balls and wrap tightly in plastic wrap or a Ziploc and freeze for up to 3 months.
+Scoop into cookie balls and place in a freezer bag.
+Freeze for up to 3 months.
 Thaw at room temperature for 15 to 30 minutes before rolling through powdered sugar and baking.

-• Freezing Baked Cookies – Baked cookies can be frozen for up to 3 months.
-Either in a Tupperware, or gently placed in a Ziploc bag.
-Defrost the cookies at room temperature – may take 1 to 3 hours.
+• Freezing Baked Cookies – Baked and cooled cookies can be frozen for up to 3 months.
+Either in a Tupperware or gently placed in a freezer bag.
+Thaw at room temperature.

 Check out the blog post for more Tips and FAQ’s!